NOVA University Network

 Attend a course

 All courses listed on this webpage are classified as NOVA courses by the hosting institution.
-That implies that all PhD- and post-graduate veterinarian specialization students registered at NOVA and BOVA member institutions may attend these courses free of charge.
-Registration procedures may vary between courses, but are always outlined in the course descriptions.
+That implies that all PhD and post-graduate veterinarian specialisation students registered at NOVA and BOVA member institutions may attend these courses free of charge.
+Registration procedures may vary between courses but are always outlined in the course descriptions.

-Organised by: Swedish University of Agricultural Sciences (SLU)
+Organised by: University of Eastern Finland & Swedish University of Agricultural Sciences

 Course level: Postgraduate level / Doctoral or equivalent third cycle (EQF level 8)